punkave/backend-challenge/README.md

 }
 ```

 The `frequency` query parameter, if present, may be `hourly` or `daily`.
 The API should respond with only one entry from each hour or day.
 For `hourly` this should be the first entry on or after the top of the hour.
-For `daily` it should be the first entry on or after noon.
+For `daily` it should be the first entry on or after noon, Philadelphia time.
 If `frequency` is absent, `hourly` is the default.

 ## Unit tests